-We are Say As Limited, and we created Sway.ly, a new tool designed with and for young people to make social media safer—without blocking content.
-We talked to over 1,400 kids and teens in the UK and USA, and they told us that misinformation and fake news, hate, and toxic content make them angry, anxious or overwhelmed.
-Sway.ly uses all that we’ve learnt from these young people and created an app and service that helps you take control of your feed so that what you see on social media is and feels better.
+We are Say As Limited, and we created Sway.ly, a new tool designed with and for young people 13 and over, to make social media safer without blocking content.
+Many teens told us (through an international, nationally representative survey) that fake news, hate, and toxic content makes them feel anxious, angry or overwhelmed.
+So we designed Sway.ly to help you take control of your feed so social media feels better.

 We collect your personal information so we can…

 We only keep your information as long as we need to.
-Sometimes, the law says we have to keep it longer.
-But we won’t keep it forever—we’ll only hold on to it for as long as we need to do our job properly.
+We won't keep it forever-only for as long as we need to do our job properly, including to comply with law.

 As a young person, you have important rights when it comes to your personal data: